C15Agnolutto/CE5_Agnolutto/README.md

 CE5_Agnolutto
 =============
+***I lost a lot of commits because I had to delete and readd my repository

 ### Task 1
 Line 1: addi $s0, $0, 44 #iniitialized register at $s0 and assigned the value 44 to it.